shaniber/pathfinder_characters/Lighthouse Kid.md

 			Duration: immediate
 			Range: Close (30 ft.)
 			Effect: You can unleash an elemental ray as a standard action, targeting any foe within 30 feet as a ranged touch attack.
 This ray deals 1d6+4 points of fire damage You can use this ability 8 times per day.

+		Elemental Blast (Sp) - 1 per day
+			Saves: Reflex half
+			DC: 20
+			You can unleash a blast of elemental power 1/day.
+This burst deals 9d6 points of fire damage.
+Those caught in the area receive a Reflex save for half damage (DC 20).
+Creatures that fail their save gain Vulnerability to Fire for 1 round.
+This power has a range of 60 feet.

 	Innate Spells
 	-------------